DhairyaKarna/Genomics-Cloud-SaaS-Platform/README.md

 # Genomics Cloud SaaS Platform

-Developed a sophisticated cloud-based workflow for processing genomic data, utilizing AWS services such as S3, DynamoDB, Glacier, Lambda, SNS, and SQS, along with Stripe integration for user subscription management.
+Developed a sophisticated cloud-based workflow for processing genomic data and annotate them, utilizing AWS services such as S3, DynamoDB, Glacier, Lambda, SNS, and SQS, along with Stripe integration for user subscription management.

 ## Features